herobd/synthetic_text_gen/README.md

 # by manually rendering out text with every font.
 python clean.py PATH/TO/FINAL_DIR/

-#This next part is only if doing distillation (and it requires pytesseract)
+#This next part is only needed if doing distillation (and it requires pytesseract)
 #It gets a list of easy-to-read fonts (as determined using tesseract)
 python find_good_fonts.py PATH/TO/FINAL_DIR/
 python cnvert_scored_fonts_to_csv.py PATH/TO/FINAL_DIR/ scored_fonts*.csv